UAFramework/git-homework-fix-errors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language used for creating interactive web pages

 ## Question 8